unimorph/aym/README.md

 # Aymara (aym)

-Contains paradigms for Aymara
+Contains paradigms for Aymara (nouns and verbs)

 ## Data

-Source:TBA
+Source: Coler, M. (2014).
+A grammar of Muylaq'Aymara: Aymara as spoken in Southern Peru.
+Brill.

 ## Annotators
 Matt Coler, Eleanor Chodroff